If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Thankfully, the answer to this question is NO!
 I have a few spools of Singer-branded thread I’ve picked up over the years that work great, but Singer just doesn’t have the color selection and fiber variety that other brands have.
 For that reason, I’m thankful I can use other brands.

 What brands of thread work on a Singer sewing machine?

 You can use most brands of thread, including Singer thread, on your Singer sewing machine.
 And, many different sewists will have many different preferences for their favorite thread brands!

-My favorite brands that I have good success with are Coats and Clark and Gutermann.
 There are many other great brands, such as Sulky and the more budget-friendly ilauke thread from Amazon, for instance.
 I recently bought ilauke thread (top row on my thread stand above), and while it’s nice quality, it fuzzes more than some of the other big-name brands.
 That being said, it doesn’t break and it still makes a great stitch.
-(And, if you like my thread rack above, check out the 5 DIY thread organizers I have in my sewing room!)
+(If you like my thread rack above, check out the 5 DIY thread organizers I have in my sewing room!)

 Just make sure anything you buy is of good quality.
 I do not recommend the Hillary brand from Walmart, for instance.
 My Singer hates it!

 What weights of thread work best?